 “I love what your family is doing, but we could never do that.
 We are just too _______ [insert one of 1000 reasons].

-My list of “I can’t and I shouldn’t” is endless.
+My lists of “I can’t and I shouldn’t” are endless.

-But living on a mission doesn’t start with doing something for God.
-It begins with what he has done for us.
+But living on mission doesn’t start with doing something for God.
+It begins with what He has done for us.

-He isn’t waiting for us to be perfect or get our acts together, so we can change the world; He specializes in using the less-than-perfect places in our lives for His glory.
+God isn’t waiting for us to be perfect or get our act together, so we can change the world; He specializes in using the less-than-perfect places in our lives for His glory.